Doing Time: Life Inside the Big House

 Doing Time: Life Inside the Big House is a 1991 documentary film about the Lewisburg Federal Penitentiary, directed by Alan Raymond.
 It was nominated for an Academy Award for Best Documentary Feature.
 It was shown as part of HBO's America Undercover.

+Plot summary

+Doing Time: Life Inside the Big House documents daily life inside Lewisburg Federal Penitentiary through interviews with inmates, guards, and prison officials.
+The film examines the effects of long-term incarceration in a system where rehabilitation and parole are largely absent.